Frequently Asked Questions (FAQ)

-No, we do not allow the text, photographs or radiological images found on RadiologyInfo.org to be copied, however, we encourage medical and educational websites to link to RadiologyInfo.org.
+No, we do not allow the text, photographs or radiological images found on RadiologyInfo.org to be copied; however, we do encourage medical and educational websites to link to RadiologyInfo.org.
 Linking will help us ensure that the patient is receiving the latest information available.

 Can our medical group or imaging facility duplicate the RadiologyInfo.org printable handouts for distribution to our patients?

-Yes, non-commercial reproduction and distribution of the handouts is permitted, however we recommend that you return frequently to RadiologyInfo.org to check for updates in the material.
+Yes, non-commercial reproduction and distribution of the handouts is permitted; however, we recommend that you return frequently to RadiologyInfo.org to check for updates to the material.
 To ensure that you have the latest information, check that the date printed on the Handouts matches the "date last modified" on the download page.

-You can also download a free file of an 8 ½'' X 11'' RadiologyInfo.org promotional flier that you may print and distribute to patients.
+You can also download a free 8 ½'' x 11'' RadiologyInfo.org promotional flier that you may print and distribute to patients.
 Download either the standard flier or the customizable flier which has a space for adding your logo or contact information.
 Several file formats are available.
 Please see the RadiologyInfo.org Physician Resources page for details.